rmosolgo/graphql-ruby/guides/executing_queries.md

 ## Custom Execution Strategies

 `graphql` includes a serial execution strategy, but you can also create custom strategies to support advanced behavior.
-See {GraphQL::SerialExecution#execute} the required behavior.
+See `GraphQL::SerialExecution#execute` the required behavior.

-Then, set your schema to use your custom execution strategy with {GraphQL::Schema#mutation_execution_strategy} or {GraphQL::Schema#query_execution_strategy}
+Then, set your schema to use your custom execution strategy with `GraphQL::Schema#mutation_execution_strategy` or `GraphQL::Schema#query_execution_strategy`

 For example: